 The creation of Robinson was inspired by humanoid automata, the mechanical devices that wowed nobility during the Middle Ages and Renaissance.
 These were clockwork machines that looked like humans (or in some instances animals) and were constructed to perform a specific task, such as perform music, write or draw (see the video at the end of this section for an example of a musical automaton).
 Automata, which have existed since ancient times; are byproducts of our fascination with blurring the boundaries between life and machine.

 Robinson does have an audio narration that describes his life and thoughts; however, that was not playing at the Art Basel exhibit.
-You can hear it in the Vimeo video at the end of this section.
+You can hear it in the following Vimeo video:

 More on Ting-Tong Chang